jhaskinsjr/nebula/README.md

 The Lime implementation uses a six-stage design that is essentially identical to the six-stage pipeline of Clementine, featuring automatic read-after-write hazard and control-flow hazard detection and handling, with each stage operating independently.
-The key distinguishing feature of Lime is its L1 instruction cache and L1 data cache.
+The key distinguishing features of Lime are its L1 instruction cache, L1 data cache, and unified L2 cache.

-During instruction fetch, the L1 instruction cache is probed and if the requested address is present in the cache, those bytes are forwarded to the decode stage; if not, the bytes are instead fetched from main memory.
+During instruction fetch, the L1 instruction cache is probed and if the requested address is present in the cache, those bytes are forwarded to the decode stage; if not, a request for those bytes is made to the L2.
-Bytes are fetched from main memory at the granularity of the L1 instruction cache block size; when they arrive from main memory, they are installed into the cache, and then forwarded to the decode stage.
-The L1 data cache operates in essentially the same manner, but additionally handles STORE instructions that explicitly poke data into the cache, and implements write-through semantics.
+Bytes are fetched from the L2 at the granularity of the L1 instruction cache block size; when they arrive from the L2, they are installed into the cache, and then forwarded to the decode stage.
+The L1 data cache and unified L2 cache operate in essentially the same manner, but additionally handle STORE instructions that explicitly poke data into the caches, with write-through semantics.

 The cache functionality is implemented in the `SimpleCache` module (see: components/simplecache/).